 That’s not what is worse, none of that is able to be recycled either.
 The resin just ruins it.
 It will just be trash, long-lasting slowly decomposing trash, forever on our planet.

-Mimicking Natural Stones is Not Easy
+Mimicking Natural Stones Is Not Easy

 Much of the rush behind using Epoxy Countertops is that it’s possible, with creativity and handcraft, to mimic the appearance of stone countertops.
 However, achieving this kind of look is really much like creating art.

 Hand techniques must be used to add swirls, veins, and patterns.
-Some results are really great,
+Some results are really great, but it takes effort and a lot of artistic skill.

 There are no second chances.